 In the birth of Immanuel on a cold Bethlehem night, God was with his people in a way unlike any other time in history.
 In an extraordinary way, he called us his own.
 Presence to presence, with no barriers, the glory of the fullness of God was revealed to us.
 Because we are a sinful people who could never meet him on equal terms, he became like us to dwell with us where we are and accomplish what we cannot achieve on our own—reconciliation to himself.

 We may go to a small bit of trouble to be with our loved ones at Christmas, but it is because God went to great trouble to be with us that there is Christmas at all.
 Through his amazing love, He is our God and we are his people.
 He is present with us, and we belong to him.
 As you celebrate with those you love this year, take time to rejoice in Jesus.
 He is Immanuel: the God who dwells with us.

-Katie Schmidt works for SSI as Programs Assistant.
+Katie Schmidt is the Director of Communications at SSI.
 She is fascinated by how biblical presuppositions inform history, philosophy, and critical advocacy and enjoys engaging with her community and church, learning news things, and dabbling in creative pursuits.

 Disclaimer: The views presented in this blog are those of the author(s) and do not necessarily represent the position of the Student Statesmanship Institute.
 SSI is a non-profit educational organization and provides this blog as a platform for those who have been involved in our program to engage and share thoughts related to current events, issues of the day, and personal experiences, but does not necessarily endorse the content therein.